Lujaina-E/COVID-19-Vaccine-Predictions/README.md

 I also learned the details of how to interpret the data that I'm using, and the slope of the line of best fit.
 This was especially apparent because I had to be able to isolate the x-values of the intersection point of different lines to be able to decide what demographic the program should suggest increased exposure to the vaccine for.

 ## Features for the Future
-- Pulling live data from the AHS website
+- Pulling live data from the "Health Infobase Canada" website and CSV document